Metromover: Operations

 There are 21 accessible Metromover stations located throughout Downtown Miami and Brickell roughly every two blocks.
 The Metromover links all of Downtown and Brickell's major office buildings, residential buildings, hotels, and retail centers.
 Major attractions such as the Stephen P. Clark Government Center, American Airlines Arena, Arsht Performing Arts Center, the Cultural Plaza (Miami Art Museum, Historical Museum of Southern Florida, Miami Main Library), Bayside Marketplace, Mary Brickell Village, Miami-Dade College, Museum Park (which services Perez Art Museum Miami as well as the Frost Science Museum) and the Brickell Financial District can all be reached by the Metromover.

 Running clockwise, the Downtown (Inner) Loop serves all Downtown stations except Third Street station.
 The Outer Loop (Brickell and Omni Loops) runs counterclockwise and share tracks around the downtown area, serving all stations except for Miami Avenue Station.
 The Brickell loop runs a line into the Brickell area to the south of downtown, while the Omni Loop contains a line with stations in the Arts & Entertainment District neighborhood north of Downtown.
 This unusual pattern, a circular central loop where the trains running counterclockwise are those running from and back to destinations outside the loop, whereas trains in the opposite clockwise direction are only running a tight inner circular route, is also followed by the New York JFK Airport AirTrain system.
 The inner loop generally runs tandem two car trains while the outer loops only run with single cars.
 Each car can carry over 90 passengers.

 The Metromover car maintenance base, unusual for a maintenance yard, is a building located downtown, at SW 1st Ave and SW 1st St, which lies between Government Center and 3rd St stations on the outer counterclockwise loop, at the point where the two loops split to run in adjacent parallel streets.

-All loops run from 5 am to just after midnight, from Sunday to Thursday.
-On Friday and Saturday nights, service is extended until 2 am.
+All loops run from 5 am to midnight, seven days a week.
 This schedule is adjusted during events.
 Trains on the Inner Loop run in tandem and arrive every 90 seconds during rush hours and every three minutes otherwise.
 Outer Loop trains arrive every 5 to 6 minutes; every 2.5 to 3 minutes where the track is shared.

 The cost of building the system was about $153.3 million.
 The operating budget for the Inner and Outer (Brickell and Omni) loops in FY 2007 was $8,888,794.
 Ridership total for FY 2007 was 8.7 million.
 Not including capital costs, this gives an approximate cost of $1.02 per ride.
 Metromover does not charge for rides; however, a $2.25/1.1 fee is charged if transferring to Metrorail or Metrobus.